03 April 2025

 I've posted a number of pretty charts that may inspire you when you have completed your research and are ready to calligraphy or print neatly.

 This may surprise you but I don't like ANY of the free research charts that are offered by big genealogy databases or genealogy clubs that I've found.
-I mean are the ones you use while you're doing your research.
+I mean the ones you use while you're doing your research.

 My main reasons are: